 Botox is arguably the most popular and most frequently mentioned injectable.
 As you may already know, it is often used in combination with dermal fillers.
 However, we should bring plenty of other fillers to your attention.

-It is important to note that each filler has its own purpose.
-Here are some of the most common and most used facial fillers:
+It is important to note that as each facelift procedure or a combination of more procedures, each filler has its own purpose.
+Here are some of the most common and most used liquid facelift fillers:

 Sculptra is well-known for its volumizing properties.
 The main ingredient found in this filler is poly-L-lactic acid.
 This filler is unlike others as it stimulates collagen production, and its effects are witnessed gradually.
 However, Sculptra does not produce immediate results.
 You may need to go to three to five treatments before witnessing long standing results.
 The effects usually last no more than two years.